Encn/my_study_project/theory/math/lambda/README.md

 (2) find a decision method to solve all the problems stated in the universal language.

 The point (2) became known as the Entscheidungsproblem.
-In 1936 the Entscheidungsproblem was solved in the negative independentlyby Alonzo Church and Alan Turing.
+In 1936 the Entscheidungsproblem was solved in the negative independently by Alonzo Church and Alan Turing.

 (1) Church invented a formal system called the lambda calculus and define the notion of computable function via this system.

 (2) Turing invented a class of machines and defined the notion of computable functions.

-## Reduciton

-E[P] -> E[P']

-E: expression of functional program (algorithm and input).
-E is subject to some rewrite rules.

-Reduction: replacing a part P of E by another expression P' according to the given rewrite rules.

-P -> P' is a rewrite rule.

-output: when result expression has no more parts that can be rewritten.
-This so called normal form E' of E.

-combinators: function given by some rewrite rules.

-## Church-Rosser property

-The normal form obtained is independent of the order of evaluation of subterms.

 ## Definition